itzCozi/Terminal-Bypass-Game/README.md

 7. Open the file and type without parentheses (@"THE_COPIED_PATH.py"  %*)
 8. Then save the file and open terminal and type "bypass" (Or whatever the .cmd is named) you should see the game if not try again or make an issue

-Hint: You can find the python .exe file in C:/users/YOUR_USER/Programs/python

 ![gameIMG](github/ExampleIMG.png "Example of game")

 ### Check me out